About Us

 Jasmine B. Johnson

-Jasmine B. Johnson is an actress, writer, director and producer native to New Orleans, LA.
+Actress, writer, director, and producer native to New Orleans, LA.
 She made her film acting debut in award-winning director Nijla Mu’min’s Deluge in 2012.
 Since then she has appeared in numerous short films and theatre productions, in addition to co-starring in NCIS: New Orleans and Shameless and holding her first leading role in the independent film, Her Worst Nightmare.

 Tiffani Sheriff is the founder of MUSINGS, an aesthetic, spiritual and creative project management consulting firm specializing in wardrobes and interiors.
 From commercial photoshoots to film, her holistic approach to design has contributed to acclaimed productions seen around the world.